brahianrosswill/comfyUI-LongLook/README.md

 # comfyUI-LongLook

-**Consistent motion and prompt adherence for Wan 2.2 video generation.**
+**Towardsconsistent motion and prompt adherence for Wan 2.2 video generation.**

 **TL;DR:**
 - **Chunked generation (best and most reliable use case)**: Stable motion provides clean anchors AND makes the next chunk far more likely to correctly continue the direction of a given action